quantumomics/G/facilities/README.md

 3. Matrix, where x<sup>y</sup>, if x = 4, y = 4 => 256

 4. Quad, where x<sup>y</sup>, if x = 4, y = 2 => 16

+### Quad
+Quad is a spun-off engineering of the Sequomics, Inc. and to deak with molecular sciences.
+Quad is a base style of non-robotics based molecule storage facility, equipped with () intelligent molecular storage environment.
+Quad is designed with experience to give a smart way to reduce the time of doing the fascinating research, in the science.
+Quad is assembled for personal use, the reason is very ignited simple — to do the most advanced research at the workbench.